rapka/polemics-md/content/essays/catgirl-research-research.md

 I then found West Ham Capital's [website](https://westhamcapital.com/) and uh... the whole thing is just a giant meme.

-Their [legal page](https://westhamcapital.com/legal) makes things even more mysterious.
-It includes this interesting bit:
+Their [legal page](https://westhamcapital.com/legal) is obviously not serious as it includes this interesting bit of text:
 >West Ham Capital Inc. does not file any reports with the Securities and Exchange Commission, because seriously, fuck that guy.

 The page goes on to emphasize that any and all of the information on the website could be incorrect[^5] .
 Another post on their homepage is designated as a [message from the company](https://westhamcapital.com/message) whose only "recommendations"[^6] are such: